 Few can argue that Myanmar is a gem of a destination.
 We explore at handle bar level this welcoming land, which until recently, has been relatively undiscovered by westerners.
 After flying to Mandalay, our cycling adventure starts in earnest with a ride on the outskirts before returning by boat on the Irrawaddy River.
-Our cycling continues through timeless villages where we observe traditional lifestyles enroute to Bagan, home to one of the finest collection of temples in South East Asia.
+Continuing through timeless villages, we observe traditional lifestyles enroute to Bagan, home to one of the finest collection of temples in South East Asia.
 Exploring at a gentle pace, this magnificent region uncovers ancient pagodas and temples of a bygone era with intricate carvings, murals and astonishing architecture.
-At sacred Mount Popa the abode of 'Nats', known as 'Spirits of Ancient Ancestors' we leave our bikes and climb the 900 steps for stunning panoramic views from the golden temple at its summit.
+At sacred Mount Popa the abode of 'Nats', known as 'Spirits of Ancient Ancestors' we leave our bikes and climb the 700 steps for stunning panoramic views from the golden temple at its summit.
 Last but not least, Inle Lake with its bustling local markets, handicrafts and stilted villages provides a perfect and relaxing conclusion to this inspiring adventure.

 |DAY 1||Arrive Yangon|

 |DAY 8||Fly to Heho and drive to Inle Lake cycle (35km)|

 |DAY 10||Drive to Heho, fly to Yangon and visit Shwedagon Pagoda|